Mowah-Chibuike/alx-higher_level_programming/0x05-python-exceptions/README.md

 	- 4-list_division.py: contains a function that divides element by element 2 lists.
 	- 5-raise_exception.py: contains a function that raises a type exception.
 	- 6-raise_exception_msg.py: contains a function that raises a name exception with a message.

+- Advanced
+	- 100-safe_print_integer_err.py: contains a function that prints an integer.